ladder/ladder/README.md

 => # ... binary data ...
 ```

-This can be useful if you want to retrieve a File by searching for the textual content that it contains.
 Note the use of `#records` to access the Ladder::File instances directly ([see here for more information](https://github.com/elasticsearch/elasticsearch-rails/tree/master/elasticsearch-model#search-results-as-database-records)).
 However, if you want to get information about the file characteristics (including the extracted textual content), you can use a modified search query:

 ```ruby
 results = OCR.search 'Moomintroll', fields: '*'